 - All visits should be booked in advance. - Visits should be staggered and scheduled when the main cohort of staff are on duty.
-Mealtimes should be avoided. - Visitors should not visit the home if they have had symptoms of COVID-19 in the past 14 days or have had a positive COVID-19 test result in the last 14 days. - Visitors who are identified as direct contacts of positive COVID-19 cases should not visit care homes until they can provide evidence of their third and final negative PCR test.
-Any exception for compassionate or essential visits should be agreed with the care home prior to visiting on a case by case basis with a decision record held. - Care home staff should confirm that visitors have not, to their knowledge, been exposed to COVID-19 at the time of booking the visit. - Visitors should be advised that they should inform the care home and not attend if they become ill or are exposed to COVID-19 in the time between booking the visit and the day of the visit. - Visitors should be asked if they have travelled off-island in the last 14 days.
-Visitors who have travelled in the last 14 days should provide the care home with evidence of all relevant post-travel negative PCR test results ahead of visiting. - Visitors should be encouraged to download the 'COVID ALERT' app if they have a mobile phone.
+Mealtimes should be avoided. - Visitors should not visit the home if they have had symptoms of COVID-19 or have had a positive COVID-19 test result in the last 10 days. - Visitors who are identified as a direct contact of a positive COVID-19 case should avoid visiting care homes for 10 days once identified as a direct contact, even if they receive a negative PCR test result.
+Direct contacts who are symptomatic should isolate at home and seek a PCR test.
+Any exception for compassionate or essential visits should be agreed with the care home prior to visiting on a case by case basis, and a decision record held.
+Wherever possible exceptions should not be made for visitors who are symptomatic and PCR positive. - Visitors should be advised that they should inform the care home and not attend if they become ill or are exposed to COVID-19 in the time between booking the visit and the day of the visit. - Visitors should be asked if they have travelled off-island and asked not to visit if so until they have received a negative border PCR test result where this is applicable. - Visitors should be encouraged to download the 'COVID ALERT' app if they have a mobile phone.